faithvoid/script.cortanaserverbrowser/README.md

 - Fix "News" script in Insignia and XLink Kai menus (currently doesn't correctly poll the RSS feeds correctly due to the older version of SSL/TLS on the Xbox, need to look into working around this)

 ## To Do (Maybe):
-- Restore some lost XLink Kai functionality (ie; joining matches directly by changing DNS settings automatically, checking friends lists, etc.)
+- Restore lost XLink Kai functionality by re-implememting Kai Engine HTTP API features.
-- Implement XBMC4Gamers scripts in the Cortana settings menu?
-(Need to get permission from developer first.)

 ## FAQ:
 - "Does this work on XBMC4Gamers?"